backstage/backstage/plugins/analytics-module-ga/README.md

       testMode: true # Prevents data being sent to GA
       debug: true # Logs analytics event to the web console
 ```

+You might commonly set the above in an `app-config.local.yaml` file, which is
+normally `gitignore`'d but loaded and merged in when Backstage is bootstrapped.

 ## Development